seapagan/uprn-mangle/README.md

 legacy project if anyone is interested.

 For a start, the UPRN import process was VERY memory intensie and slow.
-It took over 12-15Gb of memory and several hours to import the full Scotland data.
+It took over 12-15Gb of memory and many hours to import the full Scotland data.
 I have now reduced this to around 2Gb, though I still need to check the timing changes - it is still pretty slow but that is alot of data.